 HONOLULU (HawaiiNewsNow) - Jan.
-13, 2019 marks one year since Hawaii residents and visitors were thrown into a panic over a feared missile threat.
+13, 2021 marks three years since Hawaii residents and visitors were thrown into a panic over a feared missile threat.

 Those in Hawaii woke up to their worst nightmares: A terrifying emergency alert on their cell phones that warned of a ballistic missile threat.
 It read in part, “THIS IS NOT A DRILL.”

 The alert on Jan.
 13, 2018, sent a wave of fear the state, with some running for their lives and others calling loved ones, thinking it was the last time they would ever speak to them again.

 It wasn’t until 38 minutes later when emergency officials issued a corrected alert saying it was a false alarm, which then triggered frustration and anger over why it took so long for a correction to be issued.

 Suffice it to say, many lessons have been learned along the way in hopes that something like this will never happen again.